 - The Custom House Fire of 1921 and the subsequent restoration.

-Visitor Centre open 7 days including Public Holidays from 10.00 am to 4.30 pm from 17 March to 31 August inclusive.
+Visitor Centre usually open 7 days including Public Holidays from 10.00 am to 4.30 pm from 17 March to 31 August inclusive.
+However, the Centre is currently closed for operational reasons.

 Custom Quay, Dublin 1